 As New York State allows retail establishments to operate with safety protocols in place, the concerns of customers’ overall health and well-being remain ever present.
 Thru social adjustments and design modifications, the store of the future is likely to evolve into something we haven’t seen before.

-Both large and small retailers are taking the state mandates seriously — mask wearing, social distancing, proper signage, limiting the number of people inside at any one time and, of course, the constant cleaning and disinfecting of surfaces.
+Both large and small retailers are taking the state mandates seriously — mask wearing, social distancing, proper signage, limiting the number of people inside at any one time and, of course, the constant cleaning and disinfecting of surfaces, ideally through professional COVID 19 Business Sanitization Services.
+It would also help if employees and customers who show symptoms of COVID-19 can get access to covid-19 testing immediately.

 Larger retail stores and supermarkets have architecturally altered their stores, installing Plexi-glas at check-out counters, reducing interior furniture, and rearranging shelving and displays to accommodate a larger space for patrons to move around safely.